fluentglobe/fluentglobe.github.io/lesson/en-9.md

 ### More words

-* How do you do?
+* What is your job / occupation?
+* Flight attendant
+* Boss
+* Writer
+* Graphic designer
-* How's it going?
+* Photographer
-* I'll see you soon.
-* Bye for now.
+* Musician
-* How's life treating you?
+* I don't have a job at the moment
+* I am unemployed
-* I enjoyed talking to you.
+* I am looking for work
-* Good luck and safe travels.
-* Have a safe trip.
-* Happy birthday.
-* Have a good one.
-* Bless you.
-* Get well soon.
+* Freelancer
-* Cheers
+* Experience / background
-* Many happy returns
+* Interview
-* Well done on passing your examn.
-* Congratulations on getting the job.